Elijah Muhammad: Death

-On January 30, 1975, Muhammad entered Mercy Hospital in Chicago, Illinois, suffering from a combination of heart disease, diabetes, bronchitis, and asthma.
-He died there of congestive heart failure nearly one month later at age 77 on February 25, 1975, the day before Saviours' Day.
-He was survived by many children, including his two daughters and six sons by his wife, most notably future leader Warith Deen Muhammad.
+On January 30, 1975, Muhammad entered Mercy Hospital, known as Insight Chicago in Chicago, Illinois, suffering from a combination of heart disease, diabetes, bronchitis, and asthma.
+There, he died of congestive heart failure nearly one month later at the age of 77 on February 25, the day before Saviours' Day.
+He was survived by many children, including his two daughters and six sons by his wife, most notably, he was survived by the future Muslim leader Warith Deen Muhammad.

+He was buried alongside Clara at Mount Glenwood Memory Gardens South in Glenwood, Illinois.

 Legacy

 During his time as leader of the Nation of Islam, Muhammad had developed the Nation of Islam from a small movement in Detroit to an empire consisting of banks, schools, restaurants, and stores across 46 cities in America.
 The Nation also owned over 15,000 acres of farmland, their own truck- and air- transport systems, as well as a publishing company that printed the country's largest black newspaper.

 As a leader, Muhammad served as a mentor to many notable members, including Malcolm X, Muhammad Ali, Louis Farrakhan and his son Warith Deen Mohammed.
 The Nation of Islam is estimated to have between 20,000 and 50,000 members, and 130 mosques offering numerous social programs.

 Upon his death, his son Warith Deen Mohammed succeeded him.
 Warith disbanded the Nation of Islam in 1976 and founded an orthodox mainstream Islamic organization, that came to be known as the American Society of Muslims.
 The organization would dissolve, change names and reorganize many times.

 In 1977, Louis Farrakhan resigned from Warith Deen's reformed organization and reinstituted the original Nation of Islam upon the foundation established by Wallace Fard Muhammad and Elijah Muhammad.
 Farrakhan regained many of the Nation of Islam's original properties including the National Headquarters Mosque #2 (Mosque Maryam) and Muhammad University of Islam in Chicago.